Grand Canyon has so much more than pretty scenery. It contains an amazing diversity of rock formations with an abundance of fossils hidden within.

 All caves (and mine shafts), with the exception of the Cave of the Domes on Horseshoe Mesa, are currently closed to visitation.
 This is for the safety of visitors, the protection of fragile resources such as fossils and unique cave formations, and the preservation of bat habitat.
 In the 1970s many fossils were lost due to careless visitors leaving a fire burning in Rampart Cave.
 These resources are irreplaceable and need all of us to help protect them.

-Grand Canyon fossil books are available from Grand Canyon Association's online bookstore:
+Grand Canyon fossil books are available from Grand Canyon Conservancy's online bookstore: